zoton2/nodecg-vue-ts-template/README.md

 - `autofix`: Automatically fix any possible linting errors using ESLint.
 - `autofix:browser`: See above, but only for browser based code.
 - `autofix:extension`: See above, but only for extension based code.
-- `autofix:types`: See above, but only for type files in the `types` directory.
+- `autofix:types`: See above, but only for typings in the `types` directory.
 - `build`: Build written code for use in production.
 - `build:browser`: See above, but only for browser based code.
 - `build:extension`: See above, but only for extension based code.
-- `clean`: Clean up all build/watched files.
+- `clean`: Clean up all built/watched files.
 - `start`: Start NodeCG.
 - `typeschemas`: Create TypeScript typings of anything in the `schemas` directory, and also the `Configschema.json` if it exists.
 - `watch`: Build code and watch for changes, for use in development.